RBS plans to return surplus cash to shareholders

 "Our first objective was to fix the issue which we have done, our team worked for days and nights.
 But now we will be doing a full review and that process has started," he said.

-99.3 percent of shareholders represented at the meeting voted in favour of the bank's pay plans.
+99.3 percent of shareholders represented at the meeting voted in favor of the bank's pay plans.

 (Editing by Keith Weir and Jane Merriman)